The sale of a house results in real estate gains tax.

 Deferring real estate gains tax

-Under certain circumstances, the real estate gains tax can be deferred.
-For example, if a new property is purchased, this is considered a "replacement purchase."
-However, any profit must be reinvested – in addition to the original purchase price of the property sold.
-For example, if a single-family dwelling is sold during retirement and a cheaper condominium is purchased instead, the real estate gains tax still has to be paid on the realized real estate gains.
+However, a condition for a complete tax deferral is that all gains are reinvested, in addition to the original investment costs of the property sold.
+For example, if a single-family dwelling is sold during retirement and a cheaper condominium is purchased instead, the real estate gains tax has to be paid on the realized real estate gains.